-A meringue shell forms the dessert’s base and gives the torte graceful presentation.
+For this holiday dessert recipe, a meringue shell forms the dessert's base and gives the torte graceful presentation.
 And the puddle of chocolate mousse filling and a whipped cream cloud sprinkled with chocolate curls is beautiful.
-For the meringue, you’ll want to whip the egg whites with salt and vinegar until they are stiff, then gradually add sugar and cinnamon.
+For the meringue, you'll want to whip the egg whites with salt and vinegar until they are stiff, then gradually add sugar and cinnamon.
 You can spread the egg whites with the back of a spoon, or place them in a piping bag to create the meringue shell.

 Beyond the beauty, the taste is amazing.
 The crisp sweet meringue has a touch of cinnamon.
 You paint a thin layer of melted milk chocolate over the baked meringue which hardens and creates a shell to keep the meringue crisp.

 Next a fluffy layer of whipped cream gently kissed by cinnamon, followed by more whipped cream folded into a silky layer of rich chocolate mousse.
 Let this mousse firm up in the fridge for an hour or so, then add the final layer of whipped cream.
 Spread the cream within an inch or two of the meringue edge so you can see a rim of chocolate.